goatapp/new_shopify_api_gem_v12/docs/usage/rest.md

 # Make a REST API call

-Once OAuth is complete, we can use the `ShopifyAPI::Clients::Rest::Admin` client to make an API call to the Shopify Admin API.
-To do this, you can create an instance of `ShopifyAPI::Clients::Rest::Admin` using the current session to make requests to the Admin API.
+Once OAuth is complete, we can use the `NewShopifyAPI::Clients::Rest::Admin` client to make an API call to the Shopify Admin API.
+To do this, you can create an instance of `NewShopifyAPI::Clients::Rest::Admin` using the current session to make requests to the Admin API.

 ## Methods

 The Rest Admin client offers the 4 core request methods: `get`, `delete`, `post`, and `put`.
 These methods each take the parameters outlined in the table below.
-If the request is successful these methods will all return a `ShopifyAPI::Clients::HttpResponse` object, which has properties `code`, `headers`, and `body` otherwise an error will be raised describing what went wrong.
+If the request is successful these methods will all return a `NewShopifyAPI::Clients::HttpResponse` object, which has properties `code`, `headers`, and `body` otherwise an error will be raised describing what went wrong.

 | Parameter      | Type                                                     | Required in Methods | Default Value | Notes                                                                                                                                                                                                                                                                                  |
 | -------------- | -------------------------------------------------------- | :-----------------: | :-----------: | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |